 As of the end of 2017, the Company was conservatively leveraged at 40%.
 This level was slightly above recent historical averages, but still well below the aggressive leverage often used by other REITs.
-The sources of debt came from a combination of self-issued promissory notes, multiple lines of credit, and traditional mortgages on Company-owned farmland.
+The sources of debt came from a combination of Iroquois Valley LLC's self-issued promissory notes, multiple lines of credit, and traditional mortgages on Company-owned farmland.
 Moving forward, the Company intends to continue to grow primarily through equity capital, as it provides investors direct exposure to organic farmland, offers the potential to enjoy the upside of the organic market, and shares risk with the farmers on the land.
-The target leverage level for the end of 2018 is around 30% or less.
+The Company's target leverage level at the end of 2018 is approximately 30%.